11 Video Editing Techniques You Can Do on Phone

 The best part was seeing how polished the effect looked in the final cut.
 It’s amazing to achieve this from a mobile app—it felt almost as good as editing on desktop software.
 Here’s how I approach it:

-Even on mobile, good lighting is essential for chroma keying.
-I’ve learned to use consistent, even lighting on the background to avoid shadows or color variation, as these can disrupt the app’s ability to accurately remove the green screen.
+• Lighting Tips: Even on mobile, good lighting is essential for chroma keying.
+I’ve learned to use consistent, even lighting on the background to avoid shadows or color variation.

 3. Slow Motion and Speed Ramping